 Challenge students to create and perform a monologue based on a scene from the story.

 Have students pick a particular scene and analyze in depth.

-relating to the unit.
-Give students a chance to Turn and Talk to process information before responding to the whole class.
+Turn and Talk to process information before responding to the whole class.

 Native Language Supports (peer, online assistive technology, bilingual dictionary, Google translate)